swirlai/swirl-search/docs/Admin-Guide.md

 ```

 {: .highlight }
-The FQDN that Swirl should listen on must be the first entry in the `ALLOWED_HOST` list.
+The FQDN that SWIRL should listen on must be the first entry in the `ALLOWED_HOST` list.

 * Time Zone